Service Dog Application Process

 Phase 4: Team Training & Certifications

-For local clients (within the Charlotte Metro area), delivery occurs in Phase 4, and the new team receives Phase 4 training via a series of private lessons.
-For distance clients, the dog is delivered to the client’s home and private training occurs over 3-5 days in the team’s home area.
+For local clients (within the Charlotte Metro area), delivery occurs in Phase 4, and the new team receives Phase 4 training via a series of private lessons over the course of 4-5 days.
+For distance clients, the dog is delivered to the client’s home and private training occurs over 4-5 days in the team’s home area.